Article

 a, Phylogenetic tree of chicken, human and mouse showing rates of genome structure divergence, where the branch length is proportional to the number of estimated chromosomal rearrangements.
 Details are given in the supporting table (b).
 AA, amniote ancestor; MA, mammalian ancestor.
 The pie charts show the fraction of orthologous genes that have retained their genomic neighbourhood; for example, about 85% of chicken and human orthologous genes reside in orthologous chromosomal segments, and their sizes are proportional to the number of recognizable orthologous genes. b, The table highlights a very low rate of interchromosomal shuffling in early mammalian and bird evolution, and an elevated rate of interchromosomal shuffling in the rodent lineage.
 It provides a summary of the number of chromosomal rearrangements estimated by counting synteny breaks where ancestral state is supported by synteny to an outgroup species, and by reconstruction of ancestral genomes through a combinatorial search for the most parsimonious rearrangement pattern.
 The two methods agree reasonably and have been used to estimate the relative branch lengths of the genome structure divergence tree in a.
 Normalization to the length of the MA–human branch and to the time of independent evolution is presented for easy comparison.

 We reconstructed the putative mammalian ancestor genome (more precisely, the common ancestor of human–mouse–rat and all the Euarchontoglires140) by looking for a scenario minimizing the number of rearrangement events on the evolutionary tree141 (see Methods).
 Because the pairwise distances between the initial genome are substantial, it is possible to find alternative ancestors that also minimize the total number of rearrangement events.
-By exploring some of these alternative ancestors, we partitioned all the pairs of adjacent synteny blocks of the recovered ancestor into 'strong' and 'weak' pairs depending on whether they are present or not in all of the observed alternative ancestors (Fig. 12a).
-Many of the previously postulated chromosome associations of the placental ancestor correspond to strong pairs of adjacent blocks in the mammalian ancestor136, 142.
+By exploring some of these alternative ancestors, we partitioned all the pairs of adjacent synteny blocks of the recovered ancestor into ‘strong’ and ‘weak’ pairs depending on whether they are present or not in all of the observed alternative ancestors (Fig. 12a).
+Many of the previously postulated chromosome associations of the placental ancestor correspond to strong pairs of adjacent blocks in the mammalian ancestor136,142.
 The synteny of six human chromosomes and of ten chicken chromosomes is preserved in the mammalian ancestor, whereas synteny only of the rodent X chromosome is preserved in the mammalian ancestor141.
 This is consistent with the suggestion that interchromosomal rearrangements have been more frequent in rodents139.
 The scenario recovered for the X chromosome also reveals variable rates of intrachromosomal rearrangements (Fig. 12b).
 There appear to have been no rearrangements between HSAX and the X chromosome of the mammalian ancestor (that is, human order is ancestral), yet there are three inversions between the mouse X chromosome (MMUX) and the mammalian ancestor X chromosome, and there are 14 rearrangements (13 inversions and 1 fusion) between the two chromosome segments in chicken (from GGA1 and GGA4) and the mammalian ancestor X chromosome.

 Variation in human–chicken genome expansion ratio

 The large variation in genome size between organisms143 has been addressed previously by comparing entire genomes, thereby deriving an aggregate estimate for expansion or contraction in one lineage.
 The change in overall genome size between chicken and mammals coupled with the conserved synteny allows us to isolate different factors that contribute to this variation (see Methods).
 The chicken genome is about 40% the length of the human genome, but this ratio is not constant across all orthologous regions (Fig. 15a).
 The variation in length ratios for human–chicken alignments is much greater than that seen for human–rodent alignments (Fig. 15b).
-The higher density of interspersed repeats in the human genome accounts for approx10% of this variation (correlation coefficient 0.326, P < 10-4), with the strongest positive association at intermediate ranges (Fig. 15c).
+The higher density of interspersed repeats in the human genome accounts for 10% of this variation (correlation coefficient 0.326, P < 10-4), with the strongest positive association at intermediate ranges (Fig. 15c).
 G+C content also accounts for a portion of the residual variability: after subtracting repeats from human and chicken in each window, the resulting length and G+C content ratios are strongly and negatively related (correlation coefficient -0.256, P < 10-4) (Fig. 15d).

 Figure 15: Variation in the ratio of lengths of human and chicken DNA in aligned segments.